Learning from Disagreement: Clinician Overrides as Implicit Preference Signals for Clinical AI in Value-Based Care: Related Work

 \subsection{Clinical decision support and override analysis}

 The study of clinician overrides has a two-decade history rooted in medication safety.
-Override rates for drug safety alerts in CPOE systems range from 49\% to 96\% \citep{vandersijs2006}, with the pooled rate across medication-related CDS alerts reported at 96.2\% \citep{poly2020}.
+Override rates for drug safety alerts in CPOE systems range from 49\% to 96\% \citep{vandersijs2006}, with similar 46\%--96\% ranges reported in more recent systematic reviews \citep{poly2020}.
 Subsequent work has identified workload and repeated exposure as drivers of alert fatigue \citep{ancker2017}, shown that interface design modulates override rates \citep{hussain2019}, and catalogued structured override reasons \citep{wright2019}.
 Predictive models of override behavior \citep{mccoy2012, straichman2017} and retrospective appropriateness review \citep{poly2020, rehr2018} are designed to suppress or audit overrides, not to learn from them.

 This literature treats override as evaluation metric, not training signal, and is overwhelmingly focused on acute, one-shot interactions.
 The chronic disease management context we address is structurally different: a clinician managing a 200-patient HF panel receives daily prioritized recommendations that recur, evolve with patient state, and produce observable outcomes over weeks to months.
 The override pattern is not a sparse event log but a dense time series indexed by patient, clinician, domain, and contract.
 No existing CDS override work treats this as preference data amenable to reward model training.